GiacobboNicola/IC4popsyn/README.md

    *  mmin: set m2=max(q*m1,mass_min)

 You can change each paramenter passing it to function as input `parameter=value` (see `example.py` for an application).

+**NOTE**: The intiialisation of the Binaries class will not automatically generate the population.
+To generate the population call the method generate (no parameters accepetd) This is an important change with respect to the sable version

 ***NOTE:** Adopting `sana_eccm&ds` model, periods are forced to be longer than 2 days (see the [image](img/eccM&DS.png) below).*